Dyadic Interaction Modeling

 Interpolate start reference image.

 Since we introduce a dyadic framework capturing contextualized interactions among listeners and speakers, our approach can also animate speaker motion from the speaker's speech input.
 For Speech-Driven Speaker Generation, we fine-tune the pre-trained weights of the joint decoder and speaker VQ-Decoder from Dyadic Interaction Modeling.
-The generated speaker's motion from DIM-Speaker is optimized by the same cross-entropy and reconstruction loss as DIM-Speaker.
+The generated speaker's motion from DIM-Speaker is optimized by the same cross-entropy and reconstruction loss as DIM-Listener.

 Photorealistic Visualizations on ViCo